 If you are looking for more general tips about creating routines, organizing and keeping things running smoothly, be sure to grab our newest Homeschool Packet: Homeschool Foundations: Establishing Routines that Work!
 It is currently FREE and I will be adding to it throughout the summer (2021).

 Sign up to receive the 5-Day Homeschool Email Series with tips on homeschooling, keeping motivated, finding various resources and freebies tucked away on the blog and more!
 Plus, you’ll be the first to hear about new packets (generally offered at a discount when they are first released), seasonal resources and more!
-Did you know our 75-page Ancient Egypt Packet is currently 50% off?!!
+You will get notifications when new packets have been released and helpful hints through the year.

 This Homeschool Resource post might also come in handy if you are new to our blog and/or new to homeschooling.
 It talks about some of the Homeschool Curriculums we have used.
 The section at the bottom has a list of dozens of our Homeschool Freebies (which are not listed in our store).